Brushing & Flossing

 Some tips include:

-- Avoid hard foods like nuts, partially pooped kernels of popcorn, etc
+- Avoid hard foods like nuts, partially popped kernels of popcorn, etc

 - Avoid sticky foods like caramels, toffee and taffy

 - Avoid nail biting, or chewing on pens and pencils

 - Take smaller bites of food and chew softly